How to Monitor Recently Modified Files in Last 24 Hours on Linux

 -

-- Set up alerts: Set up alerts for critical file changes
+- Set up alerts for anomalies: Alert when unexpected directories show changes

 FAQ: Common Questions About Recently Modified File Monitoring

-How often should I check recently modified files?
+How often should I run the 24-hour check?

 Can I exclude certain directories?